juhp/cabal-rpm/README.md

 cabal-rpm is a tool for RPM packaging of Haskell Cabal-based packages.
 Firstly it creates RPM spec files from the .cabal files of Haskell packages.
 It can also install build dependencies using dnf/yum, it prefers package versions from Stackage, and can build and install packages and their dependencies recursively as rpm packages.
 It can also update packages and refresh spec files.

 Cabal-rpm was originally created by Bryan O'Sullivan (see README.orig) to create spec files, and was later updated by Jens Petersen to work with current Cabal and Fedora Packaging Guidelines replacing cabal2spec, and extended with many new features.
 It is used by Fedora and earlier by OpenSuSE.
 It is licensed under the terms of the GPL version 3 (see the COPYING file).

 ## Requirements
 cabal-rpm assumes you are using ghc-rpm-macros for Haskell RPM packaging.
-It currently needs Cabal 1.10 or later to build (ie ghc 7 or later).

-## Installation
-The package is on Hackage.
-If you have cabal-install (part of Haskell Platform) you can install simply with

-    $ cabal install cabal-rpm

-You can also install it with `stack install cabal-rpm`.

-You can also build and install it from source as normal by running `cabal install`.

 ## Usage
 To create a `.spec` file for a package: